Asbjoedt/CLISC/README.md

 * Include copies of the original spreadsheets, this include password protected or otherwise unreadable files
 * Validate spreadsheet against its file format standard (Office Open XML)
 * Check if any cell values exists
-* Remove cell links to other local spreadsheets but keep cell values
+* Remove cell references to other spreadsheets but keep cell values
 * Remove data connections but keep cell values
 * Remove RealTimeData (RTD) functions but keep cell values
 * Remove printer settings
+* Remove external objects
-* Alert if spreadsheet has embedded or external objects
+* Alert if spreadsheet has embedded objects
 * Make first sheet the active sheet
 * Calculate file checksums
 * Zip the archive directory